RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 * point you to some "learn to code" tutorials
 * show you some concepts that may help you improving your coding efficiency (We made already a lot of mistakes for you, you do not have to re-do those)

-In the end, we want you to be able to use the EBC own Python libraries and even advance them.
-You should also recognize the advantages of object orientation and be able to use them.
+In the end, we want you to be able to use EBC's own Python libraries and even advance them.
+You should also recognize the advantages of object orientation and be able to use it.

 # A short introduction
-## What is Python, and what not
+## What is Python, and what is it not
 Python is a programming language.
 Basically, a programming language is a set of instructions to tell the PC to do something.
 Every programming language has it's own grammar.
 And they are only theoretical constructs.
 You can not write software just with the language definition of python.

 So obviously, you need some more stuff to get a programming language to do work.
 First of all, PCs don't understand text, they understand zeros and ones.
 So everything you have written, must be interpreted so you need an **Interpreter** (Later on, when we tell you how to install python, we truly tell you how to install the Python Interpreter).
 After the installation is done, you could fire up Notepad and write your code.
 Although ~~all~~ most of us would not recommend this.